grafana/grafana/docs/sources/alerting/alerts-overview.md

 You can also set alert rule notifications along with a detailed message about the alert rule.
 The message can contain anything: information about how you might solve the issue, link to runbook, and so on.

 The actual notifications are configured and shared between multiple alerts.
-Read the notifications guide for how to configure and setup notifications.

 ## Alert execution